Nyanbo!

 Nyanbo! (にゃんぼー！) is a Japanese anime television series by Shirogumi.
-It is a spin-off of Kiyohiko Azuma's Yotsuba&! manga, based on the cat versions of the Danbo characters within the series.
+It is a spin-off of Kiyohiko Azuma's Yotsuba&! manga, based on the cat versions of the Danbo characters within the series and supervised by his studio office, Yotuba Sutazio.
 It began airing on September 27, 2016, on NHK-E.

 Figures

 The original Nyanbo or Nyanboard 60mm figures were created by Sentinel in December 2015.
 The figure maker Kotobukiya released smaller 35mm versions called Nyanboard nyano in December 2016, and larger 90mm versions called Nyanboard [mini] in January 2017.